Wholefully » Recipe Index » Snacks » How To Dehydrate Apples

 A stack of dried apple slices on a white background.

 Learning how to dehydrate apples is super simple.
 You can use an oven, a dehydrator, or even the power of the sun.
 Dehydrating apples allows you to preserve them through the long winter months and into the spring.
-Dehydrated apples are crisp, sweet, and delicious.
+But more importantly, dehydrated apples are crisp, sweet, and delicious.
 Let’s get drying!

 A glass jar spills out dried apple chips across a white counter.